mipals/GeneralizedSmoothingSplines.jl/README.md

 * [SmoothingSplines.jl](https://github.com/nignatiadis/SmoothingSplines.jl): Follows the style of R's `smooth.spline`.
 Does not have an automatic selection of λ.
 Does not include shape constraints.

 ## References
-[1] Schoenberg, I. J. “Spline Functions and the Problem of Graduation.”
-Proceedings of the National Academy of Sciences of the United States of America, 1964.
+[1] I. J. Schoenberg, “Spline Functions and the Problem of Graduation”.
+1964.

+[2] G. Wahba, "Spline Models for Observational Data".
+SIAM, Jan.
+1990.

-[2] M. S. Andersen and T. Chen, “Smoothing Splines and Rank Structured Matrices: Revisiting the Spline Kernel,” SIAM Journal on Matrix Analysis and Applications, 2020.
+[3] M. S. Andersen and T. Chen, “Smoothing Splines and Rank Structured Matrices: Revisiting the Spline Kernel”, SIAM Journal on Matrix Analysis and Applications, 2020.

-[3] Reinsch, Christian H. "Smoothing by spline functions."
+[4] C. H. Reinsch "Smoothing by spline functions."
 Numerische mathematik 10.3 (1967): 177-183.

-[4] Helene Charlotte Rytgaard, “Statistical models for robust spline smoothing”.
+[5] H. C. Rytgaard, “Statistical models for robust spline smoothing”.
 MA thesis.
 University of Copenhagen, 2016.